Steelers' T.J. Watt leaves vs Bengals with pectoral injury

 AP Sports Writer

-Then Watt walked off injured in the fourth quarter.
-Now, it’s unclear when Pittsburgh might look so fearsome again.
+Then Watt walked off injured in the fourth quarter, his left arm hanging limply at this side, casting serious doubt on when Pittsburgh might look so fearsome again.

 Watt suffered a pectoral injury in the fourth quarter of a 23-20 overtime win over the Cincinnati Bengals on Sunday.

-The Steelers didn’t provide many details on Watt’s status after the game.
+The Steelers didn’t provide many details after the game.
 Coach Mike Tomlin said only that “T.J. has been evaluated with an upper-body injury.”

+The 27-year-old Watt got hurt in the waning minutes of regulation.
+He bull-rushed his way past Cincinnati right tackle La’el Collins — ripping Collins’ helmet off in the process, a penalty that gave the Bengals a first down — and then jumped on top of Bengals quarterback Joe Burrow.
+Burrow ducked under Watt and managed to get the ball away, and Watt’s left arm went motionless as Burrow eluded his grasp.

+Watt was greeted by Dr. James Bradley, the team physician, as he made his way off the field.
+He went straight to the locker room and did not return.
+Pittsburgh later ended a three-game losing streak to the Bengals on the final play of overtime.

 “I’m not going to speculate what’s going and how bad the injury is,” defensive tackle Cam Heyward said.
 “But you know having T.J. out there definitely benefits us.
 He’s a leader.
 He’s a defensive player here.
 However long it takes, other guys are going to step up.”

-The 27-year-old Watt left the field and headed to the locker room as Cincinnati marched for a tying touchdown in the final seconds of regulation.
-His left arm hung limply at his side, and he pointed toward his left chest/shoulder area while talking to coaches and trainers.

-Watt made a leaping interception of Joe Burrow’s pass at the line in the first quarter, setting up Mitch Trubisky’s 2-yard TD pass to Najee Harris to give Pittsburgh a 17-3 lead.
+One of the NFL’s elite edge rushers, Watt was at his disruptive best in Cincinnati, sacking Burrow once and picking off a pass in the first quarter that set up Mitch Trubisky’s 2-yard TD pass to Najee Harris to give Pittsburgh a 17-3 lead.

 Losing Watt would be a huge blow to the Steelers, who will have to rely on their defense while trying to get their offense on track.
 Watt tied the NFL single-season sacks record with 22 1/2 last season despite missing two games.